-His work has been published internationally in print and online at: Time.com, BBC, Al Jazeera America, Terra Mater, Foreign Policy Magazine, The Washington Post, The Guardian, Global Post, Pro Photographer Magazine, among others.
-He has collaborated with various NGOs including the Novartis Foundation, Save The Children International, Natural Resource Governance Institute, Médecins Sans Frontières and WORTH, producing both still images and multimedia projects.
-Andre has also produced video for clients such as Google, the Swedish International Development Coopoeration Agency, Al Jazeera+, and China Daily Asia.
+Andre's work has been published internationally in print and online at The New York Times, Bloomberg, The Washington Post, Stern, BBC, Al Jazeera America, Terra Mater, Foreign Policy Magazine, Pacific Standard, Pro Photographer Magazine, among others.
+He has collaborated with various NGOs including the Novartis Foundation, Save The Children International, Natural Resource Governance Institute, Médecins Sans Frontières and WORTH.
+Andre is adept at producing a set of news video clips for clients such as Bloomberg, but has also worked on projects for Google, the Swedish International Development Cooperation Agency, Al Jazeera+, and China Daily Asia.

 Andre also enjoys speaking and teaching, and has co-led photography workshops in Myanmar, in conjunction with the Caravan's Journal, and has spoken at the CUNY Graduate School of Journalism and for the ICRC, as well as his former high school.